0x646e78/unlocked-prank/README.md

 `https://raw.githubusercontent.com/auraltension/unlocked-prank/master/implant.sh`

 Open a shell, plug in, press the button, remove, walk away.
-The script will determine whether the system is Mac or linux, and implant a fun prank into their shell rc.
-Presently only supports bash on Linux.
+The script will determine whether the system is Mac or Linux, and implant a fun prank into their shell rc.
+Presently only supports bash.

 For your piece of mind I recommend checking my implant.sh, forking and using your own copy as you probably don't want to trust my script being executed on other peoples machines.